GiridharRNair/YourDailyRundownBackend/README.md

 # YourDailyRundown Back-end

-The backend of YourDailyRundown is built using Python and Flask, a lightweight web framework.
-It interacts with a SQLite database to store user information and preferences.
-The backend is responsible for handling user registration, storing user data, summarizing news articles using AI, and sending personalized newsletters to subscribers via email.
+The backend of YourDailyRundown is built with Python and Flask, a lightweight web framework, and deployed using PythonAnywhere.
+It interacts with an SQLite database to store user information and preferences.
+Its tasks include user registration, data storage, AI-powered news article summarization, and personalized newsletter delivery via email.

 [Frontend Repo](https://github.com/GiridharRNair/YourDailyRundown)